-Researchers from Boston's Children Hospital looked at statistical data from the National Medicare Surveys that compared monthly poisonings among children and teens to the commonly prescribed medications written for adults.
-As the adult prescriptions for cholesterol, high blood pressure, diabetes and obesity increased, child poisonings have been on the incline as well – noting a significant association.
+In a recent issue of Pediatric Journal, the official journal for the American Academy of Pediatrics, researchers from Boston's Children Hospital looked at statistical data from the National Medicare Surveys that compared monthly poisonings among children and teens to the commonly prescribed medications written for adults from 2000 to 2009.
+As the adult prescriptions for lowering cholesterol and high blood pressure, diabetes and obesity increased, child poisonings have been on the incline as well – noting a significant association.

 - Diabetes or drugs to lower blood sugar